stackforge/fuel-docs/pages/planning-guide/storage/0300-block-storage-for-volumes.rst

 Block Storage for Volumes
 -------------------------

-When you configure Mirantis OpenStack to use the default **LVM** backend for Cinder block devices, Cinder will store each volume as a logical volume in an LVM volume group on one of your Cinder nodes.
+When you configure Mirantis OpenStack to use the default **LVM** backend for Cinder block devices, Cinder stores each volume as a logical volume in an LVM volume group on one of your Cinder nodes.

-If you don't need your volumes to be resilient, you can let Fuel create a JBOD partition spanning all your storage drives in a node during deployment, or you can join all drives into a RAID array before deployment, and have the array appear to Fuel as a single block device.
+If you do not need your volumes to be resilient, you have the following configuration options:

+- Let Fuel create a JBOD partition that spans all the storage drives in a node during deployment

+- You can join all drives into a RAID array before deployment and have the array appear to Fuel as a single block device.

-Even if you use RAID in each Cinder node, that only protects your data from a hard drive failure.
+Even if you use RAID in each Cinder node, your data is only protected against a hard drive failure.
 If the whole Cinder node is lost, so are all volumes that were stored on that node.

 Setting Cinder backend to **Ceph RBD** allows to take advantage of Ceph's object replication capabilities by storing Cinder volumes as